 What to Do After a Motorcycle Crash

 Riding motorcycles is a fun way to travel, but it is also the least safe vehicle on the road.
 Yes, accidents may occur on the road at any time, which is why you should always remain prepared.
-Here are a few things of which you should be aware:http://www.aboutoxycontin.com/what-happens-when-a-car-accident-claim-goes-to-court/
+Here are a few things of which you should be aware: go to court for a serious injury

 Check for Injuries